activescott/gpu-agent/README.md

 - [ ] feat: add "Top 5 GPUs for \<Spec\>" on home page

+- [ ] feat: add a "more info" to each description page tooltip so people can learn more about the specs.
+Update the info page to be more specific about when to choose which metric.

 - [ ] feat: cards show country being sold from
 - [ ] feat: cards now show quantity available
 - [ ] feat: color "attribute pills" one color and "metric pills" another color.
 Allow filtering by attribute pills.